jbcodeforce/eda-studies/docs/techno/kafka/security/index.md

 In Kafka, the following yaml snippet from an Strimzi instance definition defines the following Kafka listeners"

 * One internal non secured kafka listener on port `9092` called `plain`
-* One internal secured (TLS encrypted) Kafka listener on port `9093` called `tls`, which also enforces authentication throughout TLS, and
+* One internal secured (TLS encrypted) Kafka listener on port `9093` called `tls`, which also enforces authentication throughout TLS,
 * One external secured (TLS encrypted) Kafka listener on port `9094` called `external`, which also enforces authentication throughout SCRAM credentials, that is exposed through a route.

 ```yaml title="Cluster definition in Strimzi"